In the World: From Natchez to New York

 In the World: From Natchez to New York is the solo debut album by the jazz cornetist Olu Dara, released in 1998.
 Dara also sings and plays guitar on the album.

 The album peaked at No. 19 on the Billboard Traditional Jazz Albums chart.

 Critical reception

-The Washington Post wrote: "Mixing up sly humor and evocative description, Dara's singing slips and slides around the steady guitar rhythms, which borrow equally from Delta blues, Caribbean calypso and West African high-life."
+The Washington Posts Geoffrey Himes wrote: "Mixing up sly humor and evocative description, Dara's singing slips and slides around the steady guitar rhythms, which borrow equally from Delta blues, Caribbean calypso and West African high-life."